Sanjay Hegde: Legal career

 He writes frequently in major Indian newspapers and magazines and appears as a legal expert on news channels.

 Case Against Twitter

-On 27th October 2019, Hegde's Twitter account was suspended for posting an anti-authoritarian image.
+On 27 October 2019, Hegde's Twitter account was suspended for posting an anti-authoritarian image.
 He filed a petition in the Delhi High Court against the suspension of his account by Twitter.
 In its filing before the HC, Government of India has contended that suspension of Hegde's account by Twitter violates law on free speech.
 Earlier, Government had said that it has nothing to do with Sanjay Hegde's account suspension.

+In Jan 2023, his Twitter suspension was revoked and his account was restored.
+He continues to use the same image on his profile, which led to the suspension.